 Honey helps protect liver particularly from liver disease derived from taking too much paracetamol.
 When kids have lingering fevers, paracetamol overdose becomes possible due to prolonged intake of the medicine.
 But honey has been found in experiments to provide protection for the liver.
 To lessen the bad effects of prolonged paracetamol medication, kids may be given honey.

 “Honey can be used as an effective hepatoprotective agent against paracetamol-induced liver damage,” concluded a study published by the National Library of Medicine and National Institutes of Health on NCBI.

 Faster Wound Healing

 The same publication also released the result of a pilot study about honey’s healing activity.
-In its findings, it noted how “There was significant improvement in the healing process as Madhu possesses antibacterial, wound cleansing, wound healing properties and showed beneficiary effects.”
+In its findings, it noted how significant the improvement in the healing process as Madhu possesses antibacterial, wound cleansing, wound healing properties and how it showed beneficiary effects.”

 A Little Caution, Though

-Watch out for pollen allergy.
+Watch out for pollen allergies.
 Aside from infant botulism, be careful about pollen allergy, too.
 People allergic to pollen should ask their doctors about taking honey.
-Babies below one-year-old should not be given honey because infants this young are more susceptible to allergens.
+Babies below one year old should not be given honey because infants this young are more susceptible to allergens.